kumavale/sisterm/README.md

 ## Note

 * If sisterm failed to open your COM port, it may be because the user who ran sisterm does not have privileges to access it.
 To give yourself access privileges, run: `sudo chmod 666 /path/to/serialport`, running your program as the super-user (root), or making your program set-userid so that it runs as the owner of the device file.
-* If the characters couldn't be sent, try the `--instead-rc` option
+* If the characters couldn't be sent, try the `--instead-crlf` option